eyalto/pss/README.md

 -- normally for local development just use config.json from the repository

 ### FileSystem mount
-  if you are using minikube make sure that the mount volume is accessible to the system e.g. '''minikube start --mount --mount-string="/data/folder/on/host:/zebe/data"''' in this case the data folder will just work with the values.yaml file
+  if you are using minikube make sure that the mount volume is accessible to the system e.g.
+''' minikube start --mount --mount-string="/data/folder/on/host:/zebe/data" '''
+  in this case the data folder will just work with the values.yaml file